Fears over solar panel safety as number of fires rises six-fold

 Anyone can install a solar panel in the UK but the work has to be cleared by the local council.
 The government recommends homeowners use a registered electrician but critics say installers are often unaware of the regulations and that panels are forgotten about and left to deteriorate over time.

-In the past, in order to qualify for the FiT, both the installers and the PV components had to be accredited as safe by the Microgeneration Certification Scheme (MCS).
+In the past, in order to qualify for the FiT scheme, both the installers and the PV components had to be accredited as safe by the Microgeneration Certification Scheme (MCS).
 However, it has never been a legal requirement and the scrapping of the subsidy means there is less incentive to use an accredited installer.

 SEUK acknowledged that there are some “bad actors” in the industry, which “risks undermining the industry’s high electrical safety record through the use of underqualified installers”.